-- o A completed Online AAPI (APPIC's standard application) - o Cover letter (as part of AAPI) - o Current Curriculum Vitae (as part of AAPI) - Three Letters of Recommendation, two of which must be from persons who have directly supervised your clinical work (as part of AAPI).
-Please submit no more than three references. - o Official transcripts of all graduate coursework (as part of AAPI) - o A de-identified child or adolescent psychological evaluation report, preferably non-neuro (as a supplement to the AAPI)
+- o A completed Online AAPI (APPIC's standard application) - o Cover letter (as part of AAPI) - o A current Curriculum Vita (as part of AAPI) - Three Standardized Reference Forms, two of which must be from persons who have directly supervised your clinical work (as part of AAPI).
+Please submit no more than three references. - o Official transcripts of all graduate coursework (as part of AAPI) - A de-identified child or adolescent psychological evaluation report (as a supplement to the AAPI) - must contain a measure of intellectual assessment - preferably non-neuropsychological report